History Teaching BA

 Before students can graduate with a Teaching Social Science degree or History Teaching degree and meet the state of Utah's requirements for certification, they must pass the Praxis II exam.
 This test, which is administered through Educational Testing Services at students' expense, measures students' social studies and/or historical content knowledge.
 It provides evidence of students' mastery of the first learning outcome, Subject Matter.

-As part of their student teaching experience students working toward either the Teaching Social Science or History Teaching degree must complete a Teacher Work Sample (TWS), which is a portfolio that includes teaching materials, evidence of their students' learning, personal reflections, and plans for improving their teaching.
-The TWS is used to evaluate students' mastery of each learning outcome, with different sections of the TWS associated with different learning outcomes.
-For instance, the TWS requires student teachers to tell how they made adaptations to instruments to meet the needs of their pupils with special needs.
-This section of the TWS corresponds with the department's learning outcome dealing with acknowledging learners' individual and cultural differences.
+As part of their student teaching experience students working toward either the Teaching Social Science or History Teaching degree must complete a Teacher Work Sample (RTWS), which is a portfolio that includes teaching materials, evidence of their students' learning, personal reflections, and plans for improving their teaching.
+The RTWS is used to evaluate students' mastery of each learning outcome, with different sections of the RTWS associated with different learning outcomes.
+For instance, the RTWS requires student teachers to tell how they made adaptations to instruments to meet the needs of their pupils with special needs.
+This section of the RTWS corresponds with the department's learning outcome dealing with acknowledging learners' individual and cultural differences.

 The Professional Dispositional Instrument (PDI) is currently being developed in cooperation with the McKay School of Education.
 The purpose of this instrument is to assess students' mastery of learning outcomes associated with the learner and learning, instructional strategies, and professional development.